What needs ethics approval?

 4. How are applications reviewed?

-In February 2007, the University of Newcastle implemented 3 levels of review to streamline the review of applications for human ethics approval.
+The University of Newcastle HREC has 3 levels of review to streamline the review of applications for human ethics approval.
 Two of these levels are expedited review.
-Modelled on the human research ethics processes at Griffith University, the level of review is determined by the level of risk, to participants, posed by the research described in the application.
+Modelled on the human research ethics processes at Griffith University, the level of review is determined by the level of risk to participants that is posed by the research described in the application.

 Risk is the potential for harm, whether it is physical, psychological, social, economic, or legal, or the potential to cause people to think they have been treated disrespectfully.